btmartin721/R_scripts/README.md

 `Rscript --vanilla HZAR_runSingle.R 2`

-The above runs the locus at index 2 (from the loci.csv file) through HZAR.
+The above runs the locus at index 2 (from the locinames.csv file) through HZAR.
 If you want to run multiple loci sequentially, say all 12 loci, do as follows:

 ```for i in `seq 1 12`; do Rscript --vanilla HZAR_runSingle.R $i; done >> log.txt 2>&1```